Your agents don't follow process.

 Your best process, everywhere.

 The workflow that works for your best team shouldn't stay with your best team.
-Publish it as a template.
-Make it the default.
-Improve it over time without disrupting work that's already in progress.
+Publish it as a template, make it the default, and improve it over time — without disrupting work already in flight.